Four arrested for fighting off-duty officers at a Dothan club: DPD - NewsBreak

 Four arrested for fighting off-duty officers at a Dothan club: DPD

-DOTHAN, Ala. ( WDHN ) — Four people have been arrested after they got into a fight at a local club and later fought off-duty officers, according to Dothan Police.
+DOTHAN, Ala. ( WDHN ) — Four people have been arrested after Dothan Police say they got into a fight at a Dothan club and later fought off-duty officers.

 Edson Maximiliano Cosme-Avelleyra, 26, of Dothan, Christa Rachelle Miller, 18, of Samson, Dustin Cruz Qualls, 23, of Enterprise, and Joi Lynn Rhymes, 32, of Dothan were all charged with disorderly conduct, public intoxication, and harassment of public safety official.